dCache/dcache-book2/config-SRM.md

 #### VO based Authorization Prerequisites

-In order to be able to take advantage of the virtual organization (VO) infrastructure and VO based authorization and VO based access control to the space in DCACHE, certain things need to be in place:
+In order to be able to take advantage of the virtual organization (VO) infrastructure and VO based authorization and VO based access control to the space in dCache, certain things need to be in place:

 -   User needs to be registered with the VO.